omar-mazen/Tvflix/README.md

 # Tvflix web app Documentation
 Tvflix web app An interactive web application for discovering and exploring a wide range of movies.
 Browse top-rated, trending, and upcoming films, dive into detailed movie information, and curate your own watchlist and favorites.
 Enjoy a seamless movie exploration experience with real-time search, responsive design, and user-friendly features.
-Contribute to this open-source project on GitHub and elevate your movie-watching journey

 ![Home page](./screenshots/pin.png)
 [Tvflix](https://omar-mazen.github.io/Tvflix/)